Yusef of Morocco: Early life

-Moulay Yusef was born in the city of Meknes to Sultan Hassan I. His mother was a Circassian concubine called Amina who Hassan received from the merchant Hajj Lʿarbi al-Humaydi Bricha.
+Moulay Yusef was born in the city of Meknes in 1882 to Sultan Hassan I. His mother was a Circassian concubine called Amina who Hassan received from the merchant Hajj Lʿarbi al-Humaydi Bricha.
 She was sold or given to Hassan in 1878 along with Ruqaya, mother of Abdelaziz.
 He had a twin brother, Moulay Mohammed al-Tahar.

 His early life is obscure and he had a traditional education from private tutors.
 He only emerged in public life in 1912 when his brother Sultan Abd al-Hafid appointed him as khalifa (viceroy) of Fez.
+Yusuf became khalifa while Abd al-Hafid was transferred to Rabat due to Hubert Lyautey fearing that Abd al-Hafid would slip away to join the tribes around Fez and declare a jihad against the French.

+Reign

 He inherited the throne from Sultan Abd al-Hafid, who abdicated after the Treaty of Fez (1912), which made Morocco a French protectorate.
+Various candidates were considered for sultan along Yusuf like former sultan Abd al-Aziz, Moulay Idris who was the four year son of Abd al-Hafid and an Idrisid.
+He was the proposed Caliph under the unrealised French Moroccan Caliphate plan during World War I.

 Moulay Yusef's reign was turbulent and marked with frequent uprisings against Spain and France, of which two were serious: the Rif War and the Sahrawi rebellion.
-The Rif War was a Berber uprising led by Abd el-Krim in the Rif in the Spanish protectorate in the north; el-Krim managed to establish the Republic of the Rif.
+The Rif War was a Berber uprising led by Abd el-Krim in the Rif in the Spanish protectorate in the north; Abd el-Krim managed to establish the Republic of the Rif.
 The second was an uprising of the Hasani-Sanhaja Sahrawis in the south of the French protectorate and within the Spanish Sahara, which was led by Ahmed al-Hiba, the son of Ma al-'Aynayn.

 The Rif War eventually reached the French colonial region, prompting the creation of a Franco-Spanish military coalition that finally defeated the rebels in 1925.
 To ensure his own safety, Yusef moved the court from Fez to Rabat, which has served as the capital of the country ever since.

 Yusef's reign came to an abrupt end when he died suddenly of uremia in 1927.
 He was succeeded by his son, Mohammed V, and was buried in the royal necropolis of the Moulay Abdallah Mosque.